AlexanderAgd/CLIST/README.md

 and a little slow to compare to current list, but uses less memory at some points.
 Block list allocates and deallocates memory automatically by memory blocks.
 It's a mix of linked list and dynamic list.
-Check also standart C linked list at folder LinkedList.
+Check also standard C linked list at folder LinkedList.
 It's classic C list with nodes.
 Run tests and check how fast is these lists.
 The fastest is currect "CList", then block list "BList", and linked list "List" is last.